Stock market today: Wall Street is mixed following data that shows the labor market is cooling

 The major indexes have wavered between small gains and losses after rising as much as 0.8% in the early going.
 Stocks initially got a boost from the jobs report, which supports investors’ hopes that the Federal Reserve will hold off on raising interest rates again in its bid to lower inflation.
 The indexes gave back most of their early gains as bond yields began ticking higher.

-The S&P 500 was up 0.1%.
+The S&P 500 was up less than 0.1%.
 The benchmark index is coming off its first monthly loss since February, but is on pace for its second straight weekly gain.

 The Labor Department reported Friday that employers added a solid 187,000 jobs in August.
 The job growth marked an increase from July's revised gain of 157,000, but still pointed to a moderating pace of hiring compared with earlier this year.
 From June through August, the economy added 449,000 jobs, the lowest three-month total in three years.